protein-modelling-itqb/gdee/docs/source/Usage.rst

 The GDEE platform provides a unified interface through the :class:`~gdee.engineer.ProteinEngineering` class for executing comprehensive protein engineering workflows.
 The platform supports:

-- Multiple variant generation strategies (MSA-based, mutation-based)
+- Multiple variant generation strategies (from sequence-based gene discovery to mutation-based enzyme engineering)
 - 3D structure modeling with MODELLER
 - Model quality assessment using VoroMQA and Normalized DOPE
 - Molecular docking with AutoDock Vina/Vinardo